ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-1. Why don't programmers like nature?
-It has too many bugs!
+1. Why did the software engineer go broke?
+Because he lost his domain in a phishing attack!

-2. Why did the programmer go broke?
-Because he lost all his cache!
+2. Why did the computer virus go to art school?
+It wanted to become a master of malware-ination!

-3. Why did the security expert bring a ladder to work?
-To reach the higher-level security!
+3. Why did the developer go broke?
+He lost all his cache!

-4. Why did the computer go to the doctor?
-Because it had a virus and needed a byte!
+4. Why did the programmer always bring a ladder to work?
+Because he heard he needed to climb the firewall!

 [
-Thu Jan 25 01:13:58 UTC 2024
+Fri Jan 26 01:08:26 UTC 2024
  ]